Deepa-RA/pinterest-data-pipeline804/README.md

 This project demonstrates the following skills:
 1) Connecting and navigating to AWS
 2) Configuring an Amazon EC2 instance to use as an Apache Kafka client machine
+3) Configuring EC2 Kafka Client
+4) Connecting a MSK cluster to a S3 bucket

 ## Instructions